Randolph County, Georgia: History

 Randolph County was created on December 20, 1828, and named after the Virginia planter and politician John Randolph.

 He was honored originally as the namesake of present-day Jasper County but, because of his opposition to U.S. entry into the War of 1812, the Georgia General Assembly changed the county name on December 10, 1812.
 Eventually, John Randolph's reputation was restored.
 In 1828, the General Assembly organized the current Randolph County in the west of the state.
 Most of the historic tribe of Muscogee people (Creek) were forced from the area to Indian Territory during Indian Removal.

 Lumpkin, Georgia was the original county seat.
 It was within the portion of Randolph County that was reassigned in 1830 to form Stewart County, and Lumpkin was designated as the latter's county seat.

 This area is considered part of the Black Belt, upland areas across the Deep South that were developed in the 19th century as plantations after invention of the cotton gin made processing of short-staple cotton profitable.
 Enslaved Blacks made up the vast majority of workers on the plantations, with hundreds of thousands being transported through the domestic slave trade from the coast and Upper South.
 After the American Civil War, many freedmen and their descendants continued to work on plantations in the county and region, comprising the majority of county population until the 1930s.

 Like other areas of the rural South, workers in Randolph County lost jobs due to mechanization, invasion of the boll weevil, and the decline in agriculture.
 In the 20th century, many black families moved from the county to cities in the North and Midwest for work and less oppressive conditions during the Great Migration.
 However, the rural counties of the Black Belt continue to have substantial African-American populations.
 Agriculture has been industrialized and depends on relatively few workers.

 By mid April 2020 Randolph County (including nearby Albany) hosted the third highest density of COVID-19 outbreaks in the nation, and as of May 2020, next to the New York Metro Area, and Boston, Massachusetts and metro area.
 Health department records showed an infection rate of 1.9 for every 100 citizens in Randolph County.
 The Randolph county outbreak was largely composed of an outbreak in a nursing home and may have had connections to the Procter & Gamble toilet paper factory in Albany, Georgia, which was deemed an essential service.

+This county also has a history of poverty and has recently been ranked as the 2nd poorest county in the entire United States, behind Issaquena County, Mississippi.
+The county poverty rate is 26.7%, while the median household income is $25,425.